Frequently-Asked Questions

 Q. Where can I obtain lists of U.S. libraries?

-A. Libdex.com contains lists of libraries in about 150 countries.
+about 150 countries.
 Go to the Home page and click on USA.

 Q. How much does your Canadian Libaries List cost?

 A. The zip file (or individual EXCEL and Word files) costs just $35 (US or Canadian dollars).
-We'll e-mailed it to you as soon as your check arrives.
+We'll email it to you as soon as your check arrives.
 CONTACT US to order, or to ask for more information.